-The school SEN Coordinator is responsible for liaison with the LEA when discussing possible applicants for the programme and is responsible for co-ordinating all contacts with parents and outside agencies.
-The SEN Coordinator will also arrange for appropriate assessments of the needs of each boy on the programme and will consider the most appropriate educational support.
+The school's SRP Lead is responsible for liaison with the LEA when discussing possible applicants for the programme and is responsible for co-ordinating all contacts with parents and outside agencies.
+The SRP Lead will also arrange for appropriate assessments of the needs of each boy on the programme and will consider the most appropriate educational support.
 This support may involve inclass support through a Learning Support Assistant, and possibly partial withdrawal from the national curriculum.
-The SEN Coordinator is also responsible for arranging additional support for the boys on the programme, for example social and communication skills counselling, possible emotional counselling and speech therapy.
-The SEN Coordinator will also be responsible for providing support and professional development to the teaching and support staff.
+The SRP Lead is also responsible for arranging additional support for the boys on the programme, for example social and communication skills counselling, possible emotional counselling and speech therapy.
+The SRP Lead will also be responsible for providing support and professional development to the teaching and support staff.